mborne/markdown-to-html/docs/vscode.md

 # Debug with Visual Studio Code

-Use the following config in `.vscode/launch.json` file to debug tests or server mode with [Visual Studio Code](https://code.visualstudio.com/) :
+Use the following config in `.vscode/launch.json` file to debug tests with [Visual Studio Code](https://code.visualstudio.com/) :

 ```json
 {